yasu24/Telling-Story-with-Data/final-project-part2.md

 It's important to note that this is merely a binary (yes/no) analysis, and a more in-depth examination is necessary.
 For instance, while the study mentions a "waiting period", we need to consider the exact length of time people must wait after purchasing before actually receiving their guns.

+In conclusion, this analysis has identified specific areas of regulation that can significantly reduce gun-related tragedies.
+While the current study employed a binary approach, future research would benefit from more nuanced methodologies, such as machine learning, to extract deeper insights from the data.

+As I plan to reside in the U.S. for some time, gaining an understanding of this topic has personal significance, and I look forward to delving further into this critical issue.

 ## Storyboards